opensearch-project/documentation-website/_dashboards/dev-tools/run-queries.md

   - /dashboards/run-queries/
 ---

-# Running queries in the Dev Tools Console
+# Running queries in the Dev Tools console

 Use the Dev Tools Console to send queries to OpenSearch.
 To access the Dev Tools Console, select **Dev Tools** under the **Management** menu on the OpenSearch Dashboards home page.